cs-chan/Deep-Plant/GRU-CFA/README.md

 ## Attention visualisation

 Users can run the ``` visualClef.py ``` for the visualisation of the coarse and fined attention maps.
-Sample outputs are shown in 'visual_output' folder
+Sample outputs are shown in [CFA Map Samples](https://github.com/cs-chan/Deep-Plant/tree/master/CFA Map Samples) folder.

 Note that users are expected to modify the corresponding files to correct path to work properly.
 Enjoy!